In this post, I will show you how to build this adorable DIY Wooden Christmas Tree Shelf!

 And just miter (no bevel) the ¾″ square dowel top pieces 12 degrees and cut 3 ⅞″ long.

-Then, glue and nail the other two top pieces between them.
+Then, I glued and nailed the other two top pieces between them.

 Step 4: Attach Middle Tree Shelf Panel